Abnormal dense and dilute nuclear systems: Pion mode and condensation in dense nuclear systems

-Possibility of neutron anomalous $\pi^0$ condensate nuclei was discussed in~\cite{Migdal1974,Migdal:1976wm}.
+Possibility of neutron-enriched abnormal $\pi^0$ condensate nuclei was discussed in~\cite{Migdal1974,Migdal:1976wm}.
 Ferromagnetic behavior of $\pi^0$ condensate was studied within the $\sigma$ model first in~\cite{Dautry}.
 The $\sigma\pi^0$ running wave condensate in the neutron matter corresponds to a state, in which all neutron spins are aligned, presumably with some macroscopic domain structure.
-More recently there were found that extra contributions to the $p$ wave $\pi^0$ condensate term in the Lagrangian may arrive from the so-called Wess-Zumino-Witten axial anomaly term describing the anomalous interaction of the neutral pion field with the external electromagnetic field, and a related pion contribution to the baryon current, cf.~\cite{SonStephanov,Hatsuda,Hashimoto2015,BraunerYamamoto,Yamamoto}.
+Recently there were found that extra contributions to the p-wave $\pi^0$ condensate term in the Lagrangian may arrive from the so-called Wess-Zumino-Witten axial anomaly term describing the anomalous interaction of the neutral pion field with the external electromagnetic field and the rotation, and a related pion contribution to the baryon current, cf.~\cite{SonStephanov,Hatsuda,Hashimoto2015,BraunerYamamoto,Yamamoto}.
 Comparison of the ferromagnetic phase of the $\pi^0$ condensate appearing due to the axial anomaly term and the alternating layer structure of the pion condensate~\cite{Tamagaki77} demonstrated that the latter state is probably energetically more favorable \cite{Hashimoto2015}.
 These effects were recently studied in Ref.~\cite{Voskresensky:2025gjy}.